CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

    Notice the vulnerability description, **general information (3)** (containing the Cvss 2.0 base score, etc.), remediation steps/workaround, additional information, and the affected (vulnerable) image. **Close this window.**

-### Exercise 2: Automate recommendations with workflow automation
+### Task 2: Automate recommendations with workflow automation

 Every security program includes multiple workflows for incident response.
 The process might include notifying relevant stakeholders, launching a change management process, and applying specific remediation steps.
 With the help of workflow automation, you can trigger logic apps to automate processes in real-time with Microsoft Defender for Cloud events (security alerts or recommendations).

-In this Exercise, you will create a new Logic App and then trigger it automatically using the workflow automation feature when there is a change with a specific recommendation.
+In this Task, you will create a new Logic App and then trigger it automatically using the workflow automation feature when there is a change with a specific recommendation.

 **Create a new Logic App:**